Document Actions

 Overview-rest

-The English-language Master’s Programme "Transition Management" is an interdisciplinary study programme established by five faculties of Justus Liebig University Giessen, headed by the Faculty of Agricultural Sciences, Nutritional Sciences and Environmental Management (Faculty 09).
-The Center for International Development and Environmental Research (ZEU) at Giessen University contributes topical input and teaching modules specifically tailored to the needs of the programme.
+The English-language Master’s Programme "Transition Management" is an interdisciplinary study programme established by five faculties of Justus Liebig University Giessen, led by the Faculty of Agricultural Sciences, Nutritional Sciences and Environmental Management (Faculty 09).
+The Center for International Development and Environmental Research (ZEU) at the University of Giessen contributes topical input and teaching modules specifically tailored to the needs of the programme.

-Justus Liebig University Giessen has been the first university in Germany addressing the specific problems of transition countries in an international, interdisciplinary study course, combining both theory and practical experience.
+Justus Liebig University Giessen has been the first university in Germany to address the specific problems of transition countries in an international, interdisciplinary programme that combines theory and practice.

-• to understand the complex processes and specific demands of transition and emerging economies
+• understand the complex processes and specific demands of transition and emerging economies,

-• to comprehend the various areas of transition, including economic, legal, political, social, agricultural, and environmental aspects and their interlinkages
+• comprehend the different areas of transition, including economic, legal, political, social, agricultural and environmental aspects and their interrelationships,

-• to gain knowledge as well as practical competences in methods and strategies to enhance the transition process
+• gain knowledge as well as practical skills in methods and strategies to enhance the transition process,

-• to train their soft skills by learning and working in international and interdisciplinary teams.
+• train their soft skills by learning and working in international and interdisciplinary teams.

 Target Group

-The Master's Programme appeals to students who are interested in both learning about the complex problems of transition countries as well as developing approaches to overcome these problems by linking economic, political and environmental aspects.
+The Master's programme is designed for students who are interested in learning about the complex problems of transition countries and in developing approaches to overcome these problems by linking economic, political and environmental aspects.

 A background in related academic disciplines of economics, law, and/or the social sciences is required.